 In this example, the contractions are two minutes apart because it takes two minutes from the start of one contraction, to the start of another.
 Each contraction does not need to be timed.
 Monitor and record several contractions until a pattern can be established.
 Do not start recording again until the contractions change.

 When to call your doctor depends on your situation.
 Many women like to call their doctor when contractions start becoming uncomfortable to notify them that they are in labor.
-Other factors that play a role is your distance from the hospital or birthing center and any other special needs you may have.
+Other factors that play a role include your distance from the hospital or birthing center and any other special needs you may have.